DevdudeX/LMD-Replay-Mod/README.md

 Run the game once then exit.
 (See **Known Issues & Fixes** if your game freezes on quit)
 If successful the Melon Loader splash screen should appear on launch.

-Download `ReplayTool.dll` from the releases and add it to the `Mods` folder in your LMD game folder.
+Download `ReplayTool.dll` from the [Releases](https://github.com/DevdudeX/LMD-Replay-Mod/releases/latest) and add it to the `Mods` folder in your LMD game folder.
 Create a folder called `Replays` in your main game folder (make sure it's visible next to the `Mods` folder).